Get the Best LTD Insurance in Canada for 2023

 How to apply for long-term disability benefits?

-Finally, some policies will insure you in case you are unable to do your job, whereas others will insure you in case you are able to do any job.
+Finally, some policies will insure you in case you are unable to do your job, whereas others will insure you in case you can do any job.
 If you have a well-paid, high-skilled job that you are no longer able to do, the first type will compensate you while the second would not if you are still able to perform a lower-paid, low-skill job.

 Get a free disability insurance quote